This place feels right...

 The terms "residence hall" and "dorm" are often used to mean the same thing, but UAF recognizes a significant difference between the two.
 The term dorm originates from the Latin word dormitus, meaning to sleep.
 An important objective of residence hall communities at the University of Alaska Fairbanks is to provide not just a place to sleep, but also a safe and productive environment to study and learn, and opportunities for social interaction.
 Residence Life staff through activities and programs held in every hall make important contributions to this objective.

-There is a live on requirement for any first-year UAF student.
-Second-year and beyond do not have to live on campus, but we highly recommend it.
+You do not have to live on campus, but we highly recommend it.
 Living in the residence halls has many advantages over living off campus, such as convenience to classes and campus services, cost, and the benefit of living in a community of other college students.

 You will find that living on campus is much more convenient than living off campus.
-Basic cable service, laundry, and security are provided as part of your housing costs.
+Laundry and security are provided as part of your housing costs.
 You pay for your room for the entire semester, so you have less to worry about.
 Residence hall communities are a great advantage for students.
 Studies show that students who live on campus get better grades and are more likely to finish their degrees.
 This figure is due in no small part to the support system that other resident students will provide for you.

 Returning students go through a process called Room Selection in the spring, where they choose their room and roommates.
-Traditional first-time freshmen are obligated to participate in the EDGE program, but we will do everything we can to accommodate roommate requests.
+Traditional first-time freshmen are obligated to participate in the First-Year program, but we will do everything we can to accommodate roommate requests.
 Please indicate your preferences on the housing application.

 Yes!
 Each hall has professional and student staff assigned to it that assist with check in and check out, provide social and educational programs and activities, conduct conflict resolution, enforce policies, and help students in time of need.
 These staff members are specially trained to help residents cope with the challenges of being in college.
 Resident Assistants are students just like you who have lived in the halls for at least a year.
 They are chosen for these positions because they exhibit a genuine desire to help students achieve personal and educational success.
 RD's are professional live-in staff who supervise RA's and help provide counseling and guidance for resident students.
 We encourage all residents to get to know your hall staff!